-The invention relies on the bicycle carrier features to keep the bike from tipping over because the prop interacts with only one side of the rear of the bike.
+The invention relies on the bicycle carrier features for support and to keep the bike from tipping over.
+The rear prop interacts with only one side (the non-drive side) of the rear of the bike.
 Typically the prop holds the frame, rear wheel axle or rear wheel axle mounting hardware.
 Using the bicycle carrier and functionality it already has to restrain the bike eliminates extra hardware, and places the bike in an easy position for service.
 It also drastically simplifies the process of positioning the bike for service work.

 This post describes primarily just one style of rack, yet it’s easy to adapt for other styles too.
 The front wheel may hold differently, or perhaps the frame of the bike to hold it vertical.
 These variations don’t matter, because it’s the bike rack that becomes the service stand.
 We even have an adaptation for using it with the One-Up style racks.

 Are you following with the description?
 I feel like it’s a little confusing, even with pictures.
-So, if a picture is worth 1000 words, then what is a video worth?
+So, let’s watch all the action in a video (below).

 As you watch, think about the question: How easy it is to use?

 Quick Stand Presentation Video

-There’s probably not much else to say.
+There’s probably not much more to say.
 This new little innovation is a simple and cheap way to get bike servicing capability on your bicycle carrier.
 Again, this is only one adaptation.
 It also works on other bike rack types.
 Stay tuned, and we’ll post videos of other bike rack systems with the device.